snambakam/linux/Documentation/virt/kvm/api.rst

     configuration (if there is) is not corrupted.
 Userspace can get a copy of the resulting CPUID configuration through KVM_GET_CPUID2 in case.
   - Using KVM_SET_CPUID{,2} after KVM_RUN, i.e. changing the guest vCPU model
-    after running the guest, may cause guest instability.
+    after running the guest, is forbidden; so is using the ioctls after KVM_CREATE_VCPU_PLANE, because all planes must have the same CPU capabilities.
   - Using heterogeneous CPUID configurations, modulo APIC IDs, topology, etc... may cause guest instability.